LordKBX/wuxiaworld_export_ebook/README.md

 - Download and save you favorite Novels from wuxiaworld.com into a .epub file
 - Automatically adds some metadata like author, title and cover
 - Customizable style by editing the default ressources/common.css(injection of others fonts not customised yet)
+- Automatic update of the novel database if database file last modification >= 12h

 ### Prerequisites